-The core business strategy is to continue to drive organic growth in revenue in all our Group brands, through the acquisition of property stock with competitive, market leading propositions.
+The core business strategy is to continue to drive organic growth in revenue in all our Group brands.
+UK Core Cottage Agency, International and Caravans division organic growth is through the acquisition of property stock with competitive, market leading propositions.
 The return to our owners and the group is then maximised through technology-based yield managed pricing resulting in competitive prices for our consumers.